VirtoCommerce/vc-module-export/README.md

 ### Select Data For Export

-1. Click on 'Select data for export';
+The system allows to select data for export using two approaches:

-1. Select either ALL data or specific items using the filters;
+1. Select ALL data;
-1. Confirm selection using the 'OK' button.
+1. Select data using the advanced filter.

 ![Select data for export](docs/media/screen-select-data-for-export.png)